 His biggest regret throughout his career is not learning how to draw boundaries between work and family life sooner.
 He feels that, at age 50, he is just now starting to pull himself away from overloading himself with work.
 His best advice is to carve out time for people in your life, but also time for yourself.
 Having personal time is the thing that he feels helped him begin to turn his stress levels around.

 In December of 2009, Adam’s friend and co-worker, Philip, was shot and killed in front of him on duty.
 This flipped his world upside down.
 He felt as if everything in his life had completely stopped.
 He expands on this idea by saying that it forced him to come face to face with his own mortality.
 He felt betrayed; that the job he had given his life to was cheating him.
 For months, he wrestled with hating police work and wanting to quit.
-He was impacted by extreme PTSD and Depression.
+He was impacted by extreme PTSD and depression.
 He began to self-medicate using alcohol.
 Eventually, he got himself clean and began attempting to work again because he still missed actively helping his community.
 He felt that he needed to turn around the bad and make it good.
 He wanted to ensure that something like that never happened again.

 Though he has regrets, he states that he wouldn’t change anything about his past.
 The good and the bad came together equally to make him into who he is today.
 And, he wouldn’t change that for the world.
 Adam believes that having regrets, “though it may make your life feel insignificant,” is a part of living.
 He ends our conversation by saying that, to him, a life of significance is a balance between community and being true to yourself and your personal beliefs.
 “To live a life of significance is to be okay with your life being perceived as insignificant by others.
 As long as you’ve lived to your fullest and felt that you’ve changed the community around you, your life has been significant.”